sebschlicht/bachelor-thesis/cluster-control.md

 will bring you into the controller console.

+#### Start Circus
+You can start a Circus node using the following command.
+It uploads the `configure` command and then executes the startup script located in `/home/node/circus/start.sh` via SSH.

+    $ >startCircus

+Please note that the command does not wait for Circus to start up.
+It returns immediately after executing the script.
+You can watch the status of the node in the status HTML file generated.

+#### Restart Circus
+You can restart a Circus node using the following command.
+It uploads the `configure` command and then executes the restart script located in `/home/node/circus/restart.sh` via SSH.

+    $ >restartCircus

+Please note that the command does not wait for Circus to shutdown or start up.
+It returns immediately after executing the script.
+You can watch the status of the node in the status HTML file generated.

 #### Start watchers

     $ >start [watcher_name]

-Please note that the script does not wait for the watcher startup.
+Please note that the command does not wait for the watcher startup.
 It returns immediately after getting a response from the Circus node.
 You can watch the status of each watcher in the status HTML file generated.

 #### Stop watchers

     $ >stop [watcher_name]

-Please note that the script does not wait for the watcher shutdown.
+Please note that the command does not wait for the watcher shutdown.
 It returns immediately after getting a response from the Circus node.
 You can watch the status of each watcher in the status HTML file generated.

 #### Change the cluster range
 The default cluster contains your local machine only.
 You can change the cluster, e.g. when adding/removing nodes.
 Specify a network and the number of nodes.